LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 From: Bruce Macintosh, UCO Director

 SuperLOTIS is a 24-inch robotic queue schedule imaging telescope located at Kitt Peak.
-While currently idle, we expect that in 2023B we may have an opportunity to work with the University of Arizona to commission a new very blue sensitive camera.
-This work should be considered to be “shared risk” and “commissioning” during 2023B.
-PIs interested in contributing to the commissioning efforts should contact Deputy Director Matthew Shetrone <mshetrone@ucolick.org> with your interest.
-The UC Super-LOTIS web page: https://www.ucobservatories.org/observatory/super-lotis/superlotis-observer-information is currently out of date with information about the system from before 2018, but we will update it as information about the proposed system is available.
+While commissioning has not begun, we expect that in 2024A much of the commissioning by the University of Arizona on a new very blue sensitive camera will be completed.
+The observatory will likely have a summer monsoon shut down at the start of 2024B but will resume either commissioning or early science in the fall of 2024.
+This work should be considered to be “shared risk” during 2024B.
+PIs interested in contributing to the commissioning or early science efforts should contact Deputy Director Matthew Shetrone <mshetrone@ucolick.org> with your interest.
+The UC Super-LOTIS web page (https://www.ucobservatories.org/observatory/super-lotis/superlotis-observer-information/) is currently out of date with information about the system from before 2018, but we will update it as information about the proposed system is available.

 Information about the Nickel: